yontu24/java-technologies-labs/lab3/README.md

 # Compulsory
 Create the following:

+- `Lab3`
+  -
     * A relational database in order to store and retrieve data.
 (PostgreSQL is recommended).
     * You should have at least the tables: teams and cities.
     * A JSF project using Maven
     * A web page for viewing the teams in the database.

+- `Lab4`
+  -
+  * Configure a connection pool and a JDBC resource using an administrative tool (such as GlassFish/Payara Console or asadmin).
+  * Create DatSource objects using either JNDI directly or resource injection.

 # Homework
+- `Lab3`
+  -
   * Create the support for managing the teams, using a datatable.
   * Define a page for creating a new team or editing an existing one, using a modal dialog.
 Use appropriate components for specifying the date and the city.
+- `Lab4`
+  -
+  -
 # Bonus